 The Divine Liturgy in Hagia Sophia was now completed.
 It was a tremendous feat of courage that most Greeks couldn’t even begin to dream of.

-As the Turks were ready to attack the five Greek men, a Turkish official suddenly presented himself, with others following him close behind.
+As the Turks were ready to attack the five Greek men, a Turkish official suddenly presented himself with others following close behind.
 His startling words were “Let them pass.”

 Meanwhile, Major Liaromatis and Captain Stamatios were able to disarm the Turk, who was readying to hit the priest again.

 The five men finally made it to the waterfront and jumped in Kosmas’ boat, and he began rowing as fast as he could.
-Soon the were able to board the Greek warship, safe and sound — and victorious.
+Soon, they were able to board the Greek warship, safe and sound—and victorious.

-However, their daring act did end up causing an inevitable diplomatic brouhaha.
-The Allies came together as a group and severely condemned the action in a protest to Greek Prime Minister Eleftherios Venizelos, who was forced to reprimand Papa Lefteris.
+However, their daring act did end up causing inevitable diplomatic turmoil.
+The Allies came together as a group and severely condemned the action in protest to Greek Prime Minister Eleftherios Venizelos, who was forced to reprimand Papa Lefteris.

-But Venizelos later secretly contacted the brave Greek priest and congratulated him for the immense courage and patriotism that he had shown.
-Father Eleftherios Noufrakis had fulfilled the secret wish of an entire nation, even if it was for just a brief moment in time.
+However, Venizelos later secretly contacted the brave Greek priest and congratulated him for the immense courage and patriotism he had shown.
+Father Eleftherios Noufrakis had fulfilled the secret wish of an entire nation even if it was only for a brief moment in time.